 Kathryn Ralph, Ph.D., used to be on every social media platform.
-Now, her accounts can no longer be found after she racially harassed students of Asian descent online.

 An alumna of the University of Notre Dame, Ralph is reportedly completing her postdoctoral degree at the university’s psychology department.
 She previously had a respectable position at Heterodox Academy, a non-profit advocacy group of professors that aims to “broaden the diversity of opinions on college and university campuses.”